English EN Deutsch DE Français FR Español ES Italiano IT

 Highway 95 is the only national highway (A-road) that crosses the Scandes above the tree line and about 8 km after the border the course reaches its highest point at 740 m above sea level.
 From here, the journey continues down to SMHI’s (Swedish Meteorological and Hydrological Institute) weather station in Mierkenis and then further on to Lake Vuoggatjålmjaure (481 m a s l) and Camp Vuoggatjålme, which is the brevet’s eighth checkpoint.
 Here, we are still north of the Arctic Circle so the sun will stay above the horizon all night.
 After Ust’-Shchuger in Russia, the second coldest temperature in Europe has been registered in Vuoggatjålme: -52,6°C.

 The stage to Vuoggatjålme is the last of the hilly stages.
-From Camp Vuoggatjålme the course continues down to Arjeplog and the ninth checkpoint Hornavan Hotel, located on the Lake Hornavan (426 m a s l) whish is Swedens deepest lake with a depth of 221 m.
+From Camp Vuoggatjålme the course continues down to Arjeplog and the ninth control Hornavan Hotel, located on the Lake Hornavan (426 m a s l) which is Swedens deepest lake with a depth of 221 m.
 Participants aiming for a finishing time of around 75 hours will arrive here well after midnight on Wednesday.
 The fastest cyclists, aiming for a finishing time around 60 hours, will have arrived here around dinner time on Tuesday.
-Although also Vuoggatjålme has bus connections, Arjeplog is the checkpoint where most riders abandon the brevet and take the bus back to Umeå.
-If you abandon in Arjeplog, take time to visit the famous Silver Museum which is well worth a visit.

-Checkpoints 10-11: After Arjeplog, the journey heads south east on straight or gently curving roads through flat and forested landscapes.
+Controls 10-11: After Arjeplog, the journey heads south east on straight or gently curving roads through flat and forested landscapes.
 Stronger riders may use these last stages to make up time after the hilly stages whilst riders with tired legs may find the endless forests mentally challenging, especially if it is raining or there is a headwind, or both.

 Road 609 from Arjeplog leads to Slagnäs where the course reconnects with the European highway 45 (the Inland Road) and from Slagnäs participants then follow the Inland Road to Sorsele and the tenth checkpoint which is Sorsele River Hotel.